 Take the express catamaran across Foveaux Strait - from Bluff to Halfmoon Bay, where you will board the Milford Wanderer and cruise to Port Adventure.
 Port Adventure is where Oysters were first harvested commercially in the 1800s.
 Finish the day with an afternoon beach and/or forest walk.

 Day 2 - Port Adventure to Port Pegasus

 A 3-hour morning sea passage to Port Pegasus.
 Time for kayaking and/or a walk to the lookout above Evening Cove.

 Day 3 - Port Pegasus

-Activities around Port Pegasus including a morning walk up the impressive granite peak of Bald Cone and a walk to Broad Bay or Small Craft Harbour in the afternoon.
+Activities around Port Pegasus including a morning walk up the impressive granite peak of Bald Cone and a 3 - 4 hour conservation trip led by DOC on the Tin Range.